Last updated November 12th, 2018.

 Despite not being in middle of everything, Quezon City can offer both convenience and value.
 One of the best places to live in the district is Commonwealth Avenue.
 The long street extends from Quezon to downtown Manila, making it easy to reach the inner-city.

 Eastwood City is also popular.
-It’s a fully integrated community with over a dozen condo buildings, an IT park, a huge mall, and other retail and commercial businesses.
+It’s a fully integrated community with more than a dozen condo buildings, an IT park, a huge mall, and other retail and commercial businesses.

 Residents of Eastwood have almost everything they need within walking distance.
 It’s one of several great property developments in Quezon City.